Container

 Frolic & Stroll

-Calling early risers!
+Rise and shine, early birds!
 Karlsruhe's weekly markets have everything your culinary heart desires: fresh fruits or vegetables from the region as well as a variety of flowers – perfect as gifts or for the home.
-The market on Gutenbergplatz is quite probably the most beautiful, and is at its best on Saturdays, as it has been for 100 years.
-For food hunters and gourmets, this is the most enticing spot in Karlsruhe!
+The most beautiful of them all is probably the market on Gutenbergplatz, which has been charming visitors for more than 100 years.
+On Saturdays, this square transforms into a true paradise for foodies and gourmets – a place where you’ll want to linger, taste, and simply soak up the atmosphere!

 Vegetable stall at the weekly market in Karlsruhe - © Karlsruhe Tourismus GmbH